Iron-Warlock/PZ-Vanilla-MCCS/README.md

-# PZ-Vanilla-MCCS
-More Starting (Vanilla) Clothing Choices for Project Zomboid
+# More Starting (Vanilla) Clothing Choices for Project Zomboid